Ombi-app/Ombi.Docs/docs/settings/all-the-arrs.md

 If it doesn't work, save the settings and "Test Connectivity".
 You may not be able to communicate with the service yet.
 ***

+#### Default Root Folders

+When setting up Sonarr/Radarr in Ombi, the option to "Load Folders" allows you to define what 'root folder' requested content should be put into by the relevant *arr.
+If you are using 'atomic' mapping (i.e. direct media location in a containerised *arr), you will still need to define a root folder in it in order for you to be able to use Ombi.
+_Note, in some older versions of Sonarr this was not an issue as it would supply a default location if the API was queried, but this behaviour seems to have been removed._

 ### Lidarr Specific

 #### Metadata Profile